LucEnden/deth/canvas_description.md

 - You are encouraged to submit intermediate versions to get early feedback from your teacher.
 - Two mandatory submit points have been defined.
 - This is a duo assignment (if you go solo, please also register in a project group 'deth project duo').

+---
+Some extra Requirements, the project should contain one of both:
+- model based solution
+- model free solution